-The 2022 Tour of Britain breaks away from conventional cycling event mapping and used OnePlan to plan the massive race, saving hundreds of hours in planning, increasing efficiency and boosting sustainability.
+The Tour of Britain and Women’s Tour breaks away from the old ways of cycling race planning to instead use OnePlan.
+It plans the multi-stage, national event in our easy-to-use, accurate platform, saving hundreds of hours in planning, increasing efficiency and boosting sustainability.

 Every year, countless volunteers, workers, spectators, 20 teams, and 120 cyclists come together for the Tour of Britain, the United Kingdom’s largest and most prestigious bike event.
 The Tour of Britain covers 1,352 kilometres (840 miles) over eight stages.
 The race starts in Scotland and works its way down through England ending at one of the Southern-most points, The Needles on the Isle of Wight.
 While the race’s energy is sure to be heart palpitating, the behind-the-scenes planning and infrastructure shouldn’t be.